nivranaitsirhc/theartgallerystore/README.md

-# theartgallerystore
+# theartstoregallery
-An Art Store Gallery website using node.js
+An Art Store Gallery web-app using node.js

-## This is my production webdevelopment project using Express.js as server framework and Ejs as rendering template.
+## This is my production webdevelopment project using Node.js & Express.js as the server framework and Ejs as rendering template.
 ### features:
 * User Account Authentication,
 * Password-Reset using Email Service,